gcjyzdd/SDC-P4/report.md

 I did this in lines 628 through 650 in my code in [detector.py](./detector.py).

+In my code, `xm_per_pix` is calculated by 3.7/700, where 3.7m is the width of the lane and 700px is the width of the lane on the image.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in the code cell 13 of the IPython notebook file.
 Here is an example of my result on a test image:

 <div style="text-align:center"><img width=100% src ='output_images/test_straight1_detect.png' /></div>

+**Notes**: in my previous report, I displayed the distance from the center of the vehicle to the left lane line, which is about 1.85m.
+Now I updated my code to display the distance from the vehicle center to the lane center, which should be close to zero if the car is driving straight.
+When the displayed distance is positive, it means the vehicle is right to the lane center; while the value is negative, it means the vehicle is left to the lane center.

 ---